xwiki-contrib/application-interactive-link-visualizer/PROGRESS.md

 - [X] Implemented a custom `drawHover()` method that overrides existing `drawHover()` method in Sigma.js ([issue reference](https://github.com/jacomyal/sigma.js/issues/1368))
 - [X] Improve application's folder directory structure
 - [X] Other minor fixes like panel's width should be generated dynamically, use `jsontool.serialize` to keep the code DRY, external font removed, dependency version fixed, panel `labelContainer` fixed, include more `fl` fields like `wiki, spaces, name` to avoid log errors, added `Displaying` keyword to show that there could be more documents
+- [X] Release the first working extension on [XWiki Extension Store](https://extensions.xwiki.org)
+- [X] Write the extension documentation and a blog informing about the first release

 # Midterm Evaluation ✔